Leadership Studies Minor

 LDR 4951: Capstone Seminar on Leadership - 3 Credits

 The goal of this course is to assist students in the integration of their academic study of leadership and their leadership experiences in preparation for their roles as members of the contemporary work force.
 Foundation texts of Leadership Studies as well as current research will be highlighted.
 The course will provide students with an opportunity to reflect and act on what they have learned about leadership.

-Personal Dimensions of Leadership (select one course for 3 credits)
+Personal Dimensions of Leadership (at least one course for 3 credits)

 Organizational/Group Dimensions of Leadership (select one course for 3 credits)

-- LDR 3214 - Leadership in the Fraternal Movement (permit only)
+- LDR 3280 Leadership in the Political Context

 ** Fundamentals of Leadership is a pre-requisite and first in the sequence, although it may be taken in conjunction with another course that does not require it as a pre-requisite. **